A New Approach to Examine q-Steiner Systems: Introduction

 In this paper we present a completely new approach to examine the existence of $q$-Steiner systems.
 This approach is based on the structure obtained by puncturing some coordinates from all the subspaces of the possible $q$-Steiner system.
-We consider (and define) this new structure as a new type of design, which exists if the related $q$-Steiner system exists, but could exist even if the related $q$-Steiner system does not exist.
+This is equivalent to say that the projection of the other coordinates is considered for all the subspaces of the system.
+This idea was suggested first in~\cite{Etz13} and this paper completes and proves all the ideas mentioned in~\cite{Etz13}.
+The approach will involve sizes of punctured subspaces and the numbers involved are sometimes the same as those in~\cite{KiPa15}, where intersection numbers of combinatorial designs were considered.
+But, the object considered in these two papers are different and the results are different.
+We consider (and define) this structure, obtained by puncturing all the subspaces of the system, as a new type of design, which exists if the related $q$-Steiner system exists, but could exist even if the related $q$-Steiner system does not exist.
 If this design does not exist, then the related $q$-Steiner system does not exist.
 To highlight, our main contributions in this paper are: \begin{enumerate} \item A definition of a new method to examine the existence of a $q$-Steiner system.

 \item A definition for a new type of designs which are close to $q$-Steiner systems and their construction might be a first step to find the related $q$-Steiner system.
 Some constructions for these designs are given.